jesselooney/cosc383-project4/writeup.typ

 = Findings

+== Sample Images

-Near the end of phase 1 we managed to use our tooling to successfully decode one of the sample images, and found incomplete instructions on
+Near the end of phase 1 we managed to use our tooling to successfully decode one of the sample images, and found incomplete instructions on how the telepathy trick worked.

 == Duplicate Images